- The Kingdom of Sable

 Throughout the Terra Magica/Sable system, there are legends about the King’s Isle, but outside of the Commonwealth, most think it is no more than that – a legend.

 In the earlier days of Sable, the tech level was roughly pre-WWI UK equivalent, albeit based on magic, rather than actual technology.
 As the years have passed, this has moved forward so that at the current time, the native tech level of the Kingdom of Sable is about 1940 equivalent.
 It also has good infrastructure (buildings, roads, railways, sewers, telephones, etc).
 The primary source of power is magic, and electricity is supplied either through magical means, or from magic-powered steam turbines.
 There is also a telephone system which works on more traditional industrial lines.
 Gunpowder works.
 Nukes do not.
 There are handguns, be they are revolvers rather than automatics.
+Also, shotguns and bolt-action rifles work.
+Basic TNT/dynamite are functional, but not any of the more modern explosives.

 Transport Around the Kingdom